odan/slim4-skeleton/docs/middleware.md

 If you would like to assign middleware to specific routes, you should first assign the middleware a key in `config/container.php`.

-You can add middleware handlers to all routes, to a specific route or to a group of routes.
+You can add middleware to all routes, to a specific route or to a group of routes.
 This makes it easier to differentiate between public and protected areas, as well as API resources etc.